Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Nuclei and neutron stars as mean-field static NL

-In practice, there is very little sensitivity to our 4th independent chiral coefficient $\overline{C^S_{200}}$: this in agreement with Niksic \cite{Niksic2008034318} et al., who argue that, although the total iso-vector strength has a relatively well-defined value, the distribution between the iso-vector Lorentz-scalar $\vec \delta$ exchange channel, and the iso-vector Lorentz-vector ${\vec \rho}_\mu$ exchange channel, is not determined by ground-state data.
-Since we have already taken $(\frac{Z-N}{Z+N})^2 \ll 1$, and since
+In practice, there is very little sensitivity to our 4th independent chiral coefficient $\overline{C^S_{200}}$: this in agreement with Niksic \cite{Niksic2008.034318} et al., who argue that, although the total iso-vector strength has a relatively well-defined value, the distribution between the iso-vector Lorentz-scalar $\vec \delta$ exchange channel, and the iso-vector Lorentz-vector ${\vec \rho}_\mu$ exchange channel, is not determined by ground state data.
+We have assumed $(\frac{Z-N}{Z+N})^2 \ll 1$.
+In addition, we have